 The Local Government (Access to Information) Act 1985 requires that any written correspondence must be made available for public inspection.
 It is not therefore possible to treat your comments in confidence and any correspondence, including names and addresses, will be open to both press and public and will be available on our website.
 Please note anonymous letters are published on our website.
 In the event of an appeal relating to an application, your comments may also appear on the Planning Portal website.

 If we receive amended plans or information, we may need to re-consult people.
 This may involve notifying all of the neighbours again.
-For amended information we sometimes give a reduced time e.g. 14days to make any further comments they want.
+For amended information we sometimes give a reduced time e.g. not less than 10 days to make any further comments they want.